 Paragliding requires a wing, a harness, and a hill.
-The wing will be clipped to the harness using carabiners and the pilot will launch from the side of an hill.
-If there are no suitable hills paragliders can be launched using a winch that pulls the pilot into the air.
+The wing will be clipped to the harness using carabiners and the pilot will launch from the side of a hill.
+If there are no suitable hills, paragliders can be launched using a winch that pulls the pilot into the air.

-Steady laminar wind will be required to keep the paraglider aloft and to gain altitude.
+Steady laminar wind will be required to keep the paraglider aloft, and for it to gain altitude.
 If the wind drops off the only other way of staying in the air is by using thermals.
 Thermals are upward currents of warm air, you may have seen birds using them to gain height on warm days.

-Paragliders can stay in the air for many hours and travel many miles whilst the conditions are correct.
-In 2015 a world record was set when paragliders were able to travel a massive 318 miles in one flight taking 11 hours.
+Paragliders can stay in the air for many hours and travel many miles while the conditions are correct.
+In 2015 a world record was set when paragliding pilots were able to travel a massive 318 miles in one flight taking 11 hours.
 This record took place in Brazil where conditions are perfect for many hours everyday.

 But if the wind or thermal activity stops, the paraglider will slowly loose height until it’s forced to land.
 Many pilots will only manage very short flights because the sport is so weather dependant, and that’s where paramotoring comes in..

-When paragliding pilots got annoyed with short flight times a few brave pilots decided to try something different.
+When paragliding pilots got annoyed with short flight times, a few brave pilots decided to try something different.
 These pilots attached their paragliding harnesses to metal frames and then added something to allow them longer flight times.
-They added two stroke engines to the frames and attached aircraft propellers to push them along.
+They added light but powerful two stroke engines to the frames, and attached aircraft propellers to push them along.

-This was all happening way back in the 1980’s, but since them paramotoring has come a long way.
+This was all happening way back in the 1980’s, but since then paramotoring has come a long way.
 Paramotors are now churned out in their thousands on production lines around the world.
-This gives pilots the opportunity to buy a dedicated flying machine capable of flying when paragliders cant.
+This gives pilots the opportunity to buy a dedicated flying machine, capable of flying when paragliders simply cant.

 Paramotoring and paragliding differences

 It’s also possible to switch a paramotor engine off and use thermals just like a paraglider.
-The extra weight makes this more difficult and inexperienced pilots are warned against flying around mid day thermals.
+The extra weight makes this more difficult, and inexperienced pilots are warned against flying around in midday thermals.